spieswl/magic-eraser/README.md

 # eecs432_magic-eraser
 "Magic Eraser" final project, co-authored by Lauren Hutson and William Spies, MSR 2017-2018 Cohort at Northwestern University

+### Created a new branch take a look at it for the error fixes i made

 # Instructions on how to use tiling function
 ----------------